isle-project/graphmaker/lib/docs/readme-template.md

 this command displays the current graph -- in draft mode -- to the user.
 The medium of display depends on the format.
 For example, SVG format is displayed in a new tab in your default browser; PDF format opens a pdf viewer; image formats like PNG or GIF open an image viewer with the picture, and latex and json formats are displayed to the terminal as text.
-In addition, you can use the `:show` command to display various summaries of the graph in textual form at the repl.
+In addition, you can use the `:show` command to display various summaries of the graph in textual form at the REPL.

 The `:exec` and `:exec-batch` commands will load and run a file containing commands or tasks.
 The former executes each command/task one at a time; the latter executes them all at once.
 Both commands accept some